Konfus-dev/Portfolio/README.md

 # Jeremy Hummel · Portfolio

-A retro-futuristic developer portfolio for Tools Engineer Jeremy Hummel.
-The site channels neon-coded 80s vibes while highlighting experience designing intuitive creation tooling.
+A simple and sleek developer portfolio showcasing my skills and work.